statichunt/statichunt/content/landing-pages/theme-finder.md

   - id: 6
     name: profession
-    question: Which of these describes you best?
+    question: "Which of these describes you best?"
     options:
       - label: "Business Owner"
         value: "business_owner"